limengjie/avg101/ho8/ReadMe.txt

 There are several test files in testFiles directory to test all kinds of problems.

-In nodeErr.in file, the first line has more than one arguments.
-run:
-./graph01 ./testFiles/nodeErr.in

-In edgeErr.in file, there are more than 3 arguments in a line.
-run:
-./graph01 ./testFiles/edgeErr.in

-In outofrange.in file, there is a node whose value is larger than the number of nodes.
-run:
-./graph01 ./testFiles/outofrange.in

-Files test.in, weighted.in and gr02test0.in are correct.
-run:
-./graph01 ./testFiles/test.in
-./graph01 ./testFiles/weighted.in
-./graph01 ./testFiles/gr02test0.in
+In cycle0.in, cycle1.in and cycle2.in files, the function should be cable to detect cycle.
+In cycle1.in, there is an edge point to a node itself.
+In cycle2.in, there are two nodes point to each other.

+In nocycle0.in and nocycle1.in, no cycle should be detected.
+In nocycle1.in, there is an edge out of range.
+We do not add it but print a message and keep going.

+The rest of input files are used for last assignment.